 Travel Date: 2023

 The Trip: The recruitment dubbed “Inhabitants Wanted” started in April this year via a televised global selection process.
-Anyone 18 years old and above can apply, with intelligence, mental and physical health and dedication to the project being the highly important criteria.
-The selected “inhabitants” will undergo 8 years of training before the 2023 flight.
+Anyone 18 years old and above can apply, with intelligence, mental and physical health, and dedication to the project being the highly important criteria.
+The selected “inhabitants” will undergo eight years of training before the 2023 flight.

 The Future of Space Travel: Can You Afford it?

 It will take over 83 months of diligently saving one’s $3,000 gross monthly salary to raise the Virgin Galactic reservation deposit, let alone the whole package.
-Is there a chance space travel becomes more affordable like airline industry fees?
+Is there a chance space travel can become more affordable like airline industry fees?
 There could be.

 With this, it won’t be long before we see the days of traditional earthbound events and activities expanding into outersphere proportions, more important of which is the Ms. Universe pageant and then some spacesports (Space Olympics, NBA Space Series, FIFA Space Cup), spaceshopping (God knows Earth has ran out of land to satisfy megaretailers’ demand for more malls) and spacepublishing beginning with The Ultimate Space Travel Guide for Under $300 or Cheap Martian Hotels from $19.99.